-A novel potassium-competitive acid blocker, vonoprazan, has demonstrated more potent and sustained acid suppressive effects than the PPIs lansoprazole, esomeprazole, and rabeprazole [156].
+A novel potassium-competitive acid blocker, vonoprazan, has demonstrated more potent and sustained acid suppressive effects than the PPIs lansoprazole, esomeprazole, and rabeprazole [160].
 The metabolism of vonoprazan is not impacted by genetic polymorphisms of CYP2C19, which impair the efficacy of some PPIs.
 Vonoprazan was comparable to lansoprazole for the treatment of erosive esophagitis and overall shows more favorable pharmacodynamic and pharmacogenetic properties compared to PPIs.
-As of 2021, vonoprazan is not approved in the United States, but this may change in the future [156].
+As stated, vonoprazan received FDA approval in 2023 based on phase III clinical trials that demonstrated it to be noninferior to PPIs as a component of H. pylori eradication regimens [146].